 The Marketplace Giants

 - Amazon: Boasting nearly 85 million unique monthly visitors, Amazon is the 800 pound gorilla in ecommerce and Amazon is a must-sell marketplace.
 Based on the scale of shoppers it attracts, retailers find it easy to get people in front of their products.
 Other advantages include gaining new consumers who may purchase from you again, and an easy checkout and fulfillment process for retailers and customers alike.
-The downsides of selling on Amazon include marketplace fees (which can vary by category), restrictions on branding your business, and an inability to capture personal information from customers that will allow you to market to them in the future.
+The downsides of reselling on Amazon include marketplace fees (which can vary by category), restrictions on branding your business, and an inability to capture personal information from customers that will allow you to market to them in the future.